 Choosing a Primary and Concealed Carry Handgun

-There are many handgun models on the market in a wide variety of sizes, calibers, barrel lengths, action types, finishes, and other mechanical features.
+There are many handgun models on the market today in a wide variety of Sizes, Calibers, Action-Types, Finishes, and other mechanical features.
 Some have mechanical safeties, but most DO NOT!

-Generally Self-Defense Handguns can be grouped into three categories –
+Self-Defense handguns can be grouped into three general categories –

 - Primary Guns